 Skiing falls can cause dislocated or fractured shoulders.

 The broken leg while skiing is more than just a movie trope.
-Skiers break legs on the slopes from crashing at high speeds, falling off the chair lift, or a host of other accidents that occur at high speeds and steep inclines.
+Skiers break their legs on the slopes from crashing at high speeds, falling off the chair lift, or other accidents at high speeds and steep inclines.

 Sprained and broken ankles regularly result from skiing.

-The unique motion of skiing can put unusual stress on your feet and cause sprains or stress fractures.
+The unique skiing motion can put unusual stress on your feet and cause sprains or stress fractures.